What is a Merchant Service Provider? Everything You Need to Know

 For more information about POS systems, check out these comparisons:

 A virtual terminal is like a digital version of a credit card terminal or POS.
 Businesses use this software to input credit and debit card details to process transactions.
-It’s essentially like the consumer-facing payment process on an ecommerce site; only in this context, the seller enters the payment information.
+It’s essentially like the consumer-facing payment process on an eCommerce site; only in this context, the seller enters the payment information for the online businesses.

-The online shopping cart software is consumer-facing and used on ecommerce sites so customers can enter their own payment information to make a purchase.
-It’s a self-serve version of the virtual terminal.
+The online shopping cart software is consumer-facing and used on eCommerce sites so customers can enter their own payment information to make a purchase from an online store at checkout.
+It’s a self-serve version of the virtual terminal and makes online transactions possible.
 Many merchant services providers have their own templates, and some also allow for customization to match your site’s look and feel (and optimize for conversions).

 Some examples of online shopping part providers:

 eCheck (ACH) Processing

 eCheck processing, ACH, and direct deposits are also a form of payment processing, and many merchant services providers will offer this in addition to whatever other services you’re using.
-This comes into play mostly in regards to payroll processing and alleviates the need to physically go to the bank and write or deposit checks.
+This comes into play mostly in regard to payroll processing and alleviates the need to physically go to the bank and write or deposit checks.

 Okay, so maybe gift cards and customer loyalty programs aren’t technically merchant services, but they are very similar and growing in popularity.
 The gift card industry is a $127 billion market, and nearly three-quarters of consumers purchase one during the holiday season—and 84% of consumers are more likely to make repeat purchases with a brand that offers a loyalty program.
 These are great ways to generate awareness and increase sales.
 Many POS systems, for example, have these features built-in.

-As such, the amount you pay will vary, depending on the services you need and the provider you partner with.
-There are many different fee structures, and companies aren’t always upfront about hidden charges you might be expected to pay.
+As such, the amount you pay will vary, depending on the services you need and the payment solutions provider you partner with.
+There are many different pricing models, and companies aren’t always upfront about hidden charges you might be expected to pay.